QingliZeng/qinglizeng.github.io/_pages/about.md

   2. Python Programming (Jan 2024 - Present).

-# 🧑‍🏫 MENTORING
+# 🧑‍🏫 Mentoring
 - *For undergraduate students Kailynn Barnt, Luke Ragan*. （Jun 2023 - Sep 2023）

 Kailynn and Luke worked with me on the Realtime intrusion detection for UAV networks.
 This work was accepted by IEEE ICPADS 2023.
-- *For undergraduate student Abdalrahman Bashir*. （Since Jun 2024） Abdalrahman works with me on the Bio-Inspired Routing Solution for UAV Swarms.
+- *For undergraduate student Abdalrahman Bashir*. （Since Jun 2024）

+Abdalrahman works with me on the Bio-Inspired Routing Solution for UAV Swarms.
 This work was submitted to INFOCOM 2025.
 With submissions based on this work, Abdalrahman won UMKC Hack a Roo competition 2024.
 Abdalrahman is looking into producing the intrusion detection dataset for UAV swarm networks.
 - *For undergraduate student Semire Olatunde-Salawu*. （Jun 2024 - Sep 2024）
+-
 Semire worked with me on Federated Learning based IDS for UAV swarm networks.
 This work was accepted by IEEE CIC 2024.
 - *For undergraduate student Gregory Linville*. （Jun 2024 - Sep 2024）

 Gregory worked with me on Efficient Data Compression for Large-Scale Storage Systems.
 - *For undergraduate student Samuel Yohannes*. （January 2025 - May 2025）

 Samuel will work with me from January 2025, he is going to explore the LSTM and Neural Networks based IDS for UAV swarms networks.

-# 🏢 PROFESSIONAL SERVICE
+# 🏢 Professional Service
 - *Reviewing*
-1. 2023 International Conference on Modeling \& E-Information Research, Artificial Learning and Digital Applications (ICMERALDA) (19).
+1. 2023 International Conference on Modeling & E-Information Research, Artificial Learning and Digital Applications (ICMERALDA) (19).
 2. 2023 IEEE Global Communications Conference: Mobile and Wireless Networks (1).